peter-mcconnell/flamingo/README.md

 # Flamegraph Generator

 This is a Go script that generates a flamegraph of the performance of a process with a given PID when run with the `--pid` flag.
+It does nothing intelligent - just a wrapper for perf and flamegraph.

 ## Prerequisites